About The Program

-Got a dollar?
-We could use it!
-TAL has recently started a crowdfunding campaign on Patreon to not only to offset our costs of web maintenance, audio production, research, and marketing but also to expand our content to include vlogging and on-the-scene interviewing.
+We’re a non-profit team of Podcasters.
+TAL has recently started a crowdfunding campaign on Patreon to offset our costs of web maintenance, audio production, research, and marketing.
+But more importantly, we also want to expand our content to include vlogging and on-the-scene interviewing.
 Thus far, TAL has been a self funded endeavor, but with your support you can help make us sustainable in a time when anthropology can contribute so much to the world in terms of social consciousness and bridging boundaries between cultural misconceptions.
 We can’t do this without your support.
-Click the Patreon image or this link to visit our page.
-Thank you.
+Thank you!